postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 When you sign in, you will get a confirmation in your browser and you will be redirected back to Postman.

 <img src="https://assets.postman.com/postman-docs/youre-signed-in-confirmation.jpg" width="350px" alt="Signed in confirmation"/>

+> If you're a member of multiple Postman teams with varying authentication methods, you'll be required to sign in to those teams separately.
+To do so, select your avatar in the upper-right corner, then select the team to proceed.